octet-stream/form-data/readme.md

 ##### `stream -> {stream.Readable}`

+**Deprecated!** This property will be removed in 4.x version.
+Use [`form-data-encoder`](https://github.com/octet-stream/form-data-encoder) to encode FormData into `multipart/form-data` format in case if your HTTP client does not support spec-compatible FormData implementations.

 Returns an internal Readable stream.
 Use it to send queries, but don't push anything into it.
 Read-only property.

 ##### `headers -> {object}`

+**Deprecated!** This property will be removed in 4.x version.
+Use [`form-data-encoder`](https://github.com/octet-stream/form-data-encoder) to encode FormData into `multipart/form-data` format in case if your HTTP client does not support spec-compatible FormData implementations.

 Returns object with `Content-Type` header.
 Read-only property.